charguer/tlc/README.md

 Using TLC
 =========

-There are released versions of TLC are available via `opam`:
+The released versions of TLC are available via `opam`:

 ```
     opam repo add coq-released http://coq.inria.fr/opam/released
-    opam install -j4 coq-tlc
+    opam install coq-tlc
 ```

 For a local checkout of TLC: